lovc21/face-verification-with-CV-dazzle-IOI/README.md

 ## How to setup up the project

+To set up the project, you will need to:

-1. clone the project
+1. Clone the repository
-2. install the librarys
+2. Install the required libraries (getopt, logging, os, sys, pathlib, deepface, csv, Dazzling, cv2, dlib, numba)
-3. Download the the data set CelebA form the [link] (https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)
+3. Download the CelebA data set from the link provided (https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)
-4. move the images to the source directory
+4. Move the images to the source directory
-5. select the methode of dazzling changing the line
+5. Select the method of dazzling by changing the specific line of code in the script
     > #dazzledImagePath = Dazzling.dazzle_face_simple(j, dazzledImagePath, dazzledImageDirectory, newFileName)
     >
     > dazzledImagePath = Dazzling.dazzle_face_advance1(j, dazzledImagePath, dazzledImageDirectory, newFileName)
-6. start the script wait for the results
+6. Start the script and wait for the results

+___

+It is important to note that you need to have the appropriate dependencies installed on your computer, including but not limited to python, deepface library, and cv2.
+Furthermore, it is important to follow the instructions provided in the repository, as well as the instructions provided in the libraries' documentation to ensure the successful execution of the script.